GothNoire/FirstSimpleLuigiTask/README.md

 # FirstSimpleLuigiTask

-MainFileTask
+MainFileTask:
 For run this ETL task use:

-#python -m luigi --module Word2FileTask MainFileTask --mainFileName NewCompareFile.txt --firstWord ehalGreka --secondWord viditGrekavrekerac --local-scheduler
+python -m luigi --module Word2FileTask MainFileTask --mainFileName NewCompareFile.txt --firstWord ehalGreka --secondWord viditGrekavrekerac --local-scheduler

-HelloWorldTask
+HelloWorldTask:
 Also you can run main.py as usually script